babylon-runtime/babylon-runtime.github.io/_pages/publications/why-use-runtime-for-artists.md

 As you will see, all these scenes have a lot of assets, and our little artists team would have pulled each other's hair out if we had to tweak all of these in raw javascript.
 Even our devs use \_runtime to ease their scripts (similar as using jquery for web).

-So, feel free to try \_runtime anytime, it can be easily integrated into an already existing project, without breaking everything, just check official website: https://babylon-runtime.github.io/
+So, feel free to try \_runtime anytime, it can be easily integrated into an already existing project, without breaking everything, just check official website to know more: https://babylon-runtime.github.io/

+Oh, yep, it's open source :)

 Demo | Description
 :---: | :---